malgo1311/tflite-generation-interpretation/README.md

+# Tflite Interpretation

+1. tflite-intepretation.py - This script can be used to verify if the tflite generated behaves in the way you are expecting in your python environment.
+This script just generated the bounding box co-ordinates, you need to write your own function on what to with these values

+2. interpret_using_tflite_runtime.py - I had written this script to predict on a raspberry-pi, and tflite_runtime is a little lighter.
+We do not need to install tensorflow on our rpi, instead we can just use tflite_runtime library

+If you have not generated a tflite file yet and have a Tensorflow Graphdef file ready, and read through the following steps to generate it.

 # Tflite generation from Tensorflow Graphdef

 Tflite files are compact version of our frozen graphs designed to run efficienty in limited resource setting like a smartphone or on an edge devices like raspberry pi.
 These will work best if used with Mobilenet checkpoints, but if you want better accuracy and can work with a bit slower prediction model like Densenet then feel free to use that as your backbone.